givasile/effector/docs/docs/notebooks/real-examples/07_adult_income.md

     --- pdp --------------------------------------------------

-    [effector] global effects reproduce 72.5% of the model's variance; with subregions, 86.0%
+    [effector] global effects   (GAM)  -> 72.5% of the model's variance regional effects (CALM) -> 86.0%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

-    /home/givasile/github/packages/effector/effector/visualization.py:357: RuntimeWarning: More than 20 figures have been opened.
+    /home/givasile/github/packages/effector/effector/visualization.py:360: RuntimeWarning: More than 20 figures have been opened.
 Figures created through the pyplot interface (`matplotlib.pyplot.figure`) are retained until explicitly closed and may consume too much memory.
 (To control this warning, see the rcParam `figure.max_open_warning`).
 Consider using `matplotlib.pyplot.close()`. fig, ax = plt.subplots()

     --- ale --------------------------------------------------

-    [effector] global effects reproduce 75.3% of the model's variance; with subregions, 82.9%
+    [effector] global effects   (GAM)  -> 75.3% of the model's variance regional effects (CALM) -> 82.9%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 64.2% of the model's variance; with subregions, 73.5%
+    [effector] global effects   (GAM)  -> 64.2% of the model's variance regional effects (CALM) -> 73.5%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()